shelbyspees/website/content/talks.md

 ---
 title: "Talks"
 no_paginate: true
+draft: true
 ---

 If you're looking for slides, you can request them at [honeycomb.io/shelby](http://honeycomb.io/shelby/).

+## Observability for Software Teams

+### Abstract

+Liked the talk?
+You may also like these posts:w

 ## Fast and Simple: Observing Code and Infra Deployments at Honeycomb